valtech-sd/iaapa-game-rules-engine/README.md

 ### Theory of Operation

-Each player approaches a podium stastion and uses an RFID card to check into one of six stations.
+Each player approaches a podium station and uses an RFID card to check into one of six stations.
 Each station has a feedback device to indicate their turn and a scoring button.
 Both devices as well as lights and other elements are connected to local hardware, which is in turn connected to show control.

 The physical game elements are controlled by a central show control server, which is responsible for: